zt-pawer/SwiftGodotIosPlugins/InAppPurchase/README.md

 - `fetchProducts(products: [String])` - Fetch all products given in input, this method **must** be called once before any purchase.
 - `fetchActiveAutoRenewableSubscriptions()` - Fetch all active auto-renewable subscriptions, returning a list of product ids.
 - `fetchAutoRenewableTransactionCounts()` - Fetch all auto-renewable subscription transaction counts.
-Returns a dictionary, with product ids as the key, and the number of transactions is the value.
+Returns a dictionary, with product ids as the key, and the number of transactions as the value.
 Useful for tracking monthly awards, etc.
 - `purchaseProduct(productID: String)` - Purchase a given pruduct.
 - `restorePurchases()` - Restore all the previous purchased products, returning a list of product ids.